MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ![std_exc_1](./images/std_exc_1.png)

-**Key observations**
+**🔍 Key observations**

-The weekly results clearly show different performance dynamics between STD (standard assortment) and EXC (promotional assortment).
+The weekly results show different performance dynamics between STD (standard assortment) and EXC (promotional assortment).

-The STD segment experienced a reduction in weekly sales:
+STD segment:

-- 8,934 → 8,412 units (-6%)
+- Weekly sales decreased from 8,934 to 8,412 units (-6%)
-- Weekly gross sales decreased -5%
+- Weekly gross sales decreased by -5%
-- Weekly margin value declined -9%
+- Weekly margin value decreased by -9%

-This reflects a deliberate reduction of stock levels in the core assortment, which resulted in slightly lower weekly sales.
+This reflects a deliberate reduction in stock levels in the core assortment, resulting in slightly lower weekly sales.

-In contrast, the EXC segment recorded strong growth:
+EXC segment:

-- Weekly sales increased 6,856 → 11,924 units (+74%)
+- Weekly sales increased from 6,856 to 11,924 units (+74%)
-- Weekly gross sales increased +53%
+- Weekly gross sales increased by +53%
-- Weekly margin value increased +36%
+- Weekly margin value increased by +36%

 This suggests that promotional products played a key role in driving demand during the analyzed week.

 **💡 Commercial insight**

-The weekly performance indicates a clear shift in sales dynamics where EXC products compensated for weaker STD sales, supporting overall demand despite reduced inventory in the core assortment.
+The weekly performance shows a clear shift in sales dynamics, where EXC products offset weaker STD sales and supported overall demand despite lower inventory in the core assortment.

 ![std_exc_2](./images/std_exc_2.png)

-**Key observations**
+**🔍 Key observations**

-The pricing and inventory indicators highlight clear structural differences between STD and EXC assortments.
+Pricing and inventory indicators show clear differences between STD and EXC assortments.

-For the STD segment:
+STD segment:

 - Average selling price remained relatively stable (+1.3%)
 - Resale increased from 4% to 6%
 - Weeks of stock decreased from 23 to 17 weeks

-This confirms that inventory reduction improved stock turnover efficiency in the standard assortment.
+This confirms that inventory reduction improved stock turnover in the standard assortment.

-For the EXC segment:
+EXC segment:

-- Average selling price decreased significantly (-11.9%)TETA
-- Average selling price decreased significantly (-11.9%)TETA
+- Average selling price decreased significantly (-11.9%)
-- Resale increased strongly (10% → 15%)
+- Resale increased from 10% to 15%

-Weeks of stock decreased from 9 to 6 weeks
+- Weeks of stock decreased from 9 to 6 weeks

-This suggests that promotional pricing accelerated product rotation, allowing the business to reduce inventory exposure faster and oranizing new deliveries.
+This suggests that promotional pricing accelerated product rotation, allowing faster inventory reduction and supporting new deliveries.

 **💡 Commercial insight**

-EXC products show significantly faster inventory turnover, confirming that promotional assortment plays a key role in clearing inventory and supporting sell through.
+EXC products show faster inventory turnover, confirming that promotional assortment plays a key role in clearing inventory and supporting sell through.

 **TOTAL**
 ![std_exc_3](./images/std_exc_3.png)

-**Key observations**
+**🔍 Key observations**

-The total season results reveal a structural shift in sales contribution between STD and EXC assortments.
+The total season results show a clear shift in sales contribution between STD and EXC assortments.

-The STD segment recorded a decline across most indicators:
+STD segment:

-- Sales volume decreased 38,818 → 28,216 units (-27%)
+- Sales volume decreased from 38,818 to 28,216 units (-27%)
-- Sales value decreased -28%
+- Sales value decreased by -28%
-- Margin value declined -30%
+- Margin value decreased by -30%

-This reflects the intentional reduction of stock levels within the core assortment.
+This reflects a deliberate reduction in stock levels within the core assortment.

-In contrast, the EXC segment delivered strong growth:
+EXC segment:

-Sales volume increased 18,929 → 27,825 units (+47%)
+- Sales volume increased from 18,929 to 27,825 units (+47%)
-Sales value increased +25%
+- Sales value increased by +25%
-Margin value increased +12%
+- Margin value increased by +12%

-This indicates that promotional products became a much stronger driver of total sales performance in the current season.
+This shows that promotional products became a much stronger driver of total sales performance in the current season.

 **💡 Commercial insight**

-The results suggest that the company strategically reduced exposure to standard inventory while leveraging promotional assortment to maintain sales momentum and improve inventory turnover.
+The results suggest that the company reduced exposure to standard inventory while using promotional assortment to maintain sales and improve inventory turnover.

 **Country & OLD**

 ![country_old_1](./images/country_old_1.png)

-Key observations
+**🔍 Key observations**

 The Country assortment shows strong weekly sales dynamics despite a significant reduction in inventory levels.